Woodworm Timber Treatment in London

-Timber treatment is necessary for most older properties that are constructed using a large amount of timber, up to 75% of the entire structure.
+Timber Treatment is a must for most older properties.
+Older buildings are often constructed using a large amount of timber - up to 75% of the entire structure.
 It pays, therefore, to look after it and safeguard against any seriously harmful wood decayers and destroyers.
 The three main culprits are dry rot, wet rot and woodworm and each can cause varying degrees of damage.
 London Damp Specialists are professional damp proofing experts who can tackle any kind of timber treatment.